niklasiivari/agx-emulsion/README.md

 pip install -r requirements.txt pip install -e .
 ```
 Install the freeimage backend of the `imageio` python package.
-This is used to load 16-bit TIFF files (it is a temporary solution and I might drop this if I will find something better), and need to be done only once.
+This is used to load 16-bit TIFF files (it is a temporary solution and I might drop this if I will find something better).
+It needs to be done only once.
 Launch python from the terminal and run the following:
 ```
 python